Wookai/paper-tips-and-tricks/README.md

 ## What is this?

-We gather in this repository at list of tool, best practices, tips and other guidelines we found useful/important when writing scientific papers.
+This repository contains a list of tool, best practices, tips and other guidelines we found useful/important when writing scientific papers.
 Some are a matter of style (we tend to follow the guidelines of the Chicago Manual of Style), and we are well aware that other people prefer to do differently, but we list them anyway to have a consistent guide.
 Feel free to adapt, change, ignore, or even challenge everything we write!

 ## Typesetting your paper

-We list below recommendations related to typesetting your paper.
+.
 Some tips are specific to LaTeX, but others apply regardless of what you are using.

 ### Capitalization